juliasilge/course-ML-tidymodels/slides/chapter3_07.md

 Computational engine: kknn
 ```

-Notes: To put our recipe and our model together, let's use a [`workflow()`](https://tidymodels.github.io/workflows/).
+Notes: To put our recipe and our model specification together, let's use a [`workflow()`](https://tidymodels.github.io/workflows/).
 We can fit our workflow much like we would fit a model.

 ---